-Almost every by product of our civilization is influencing and polluting the water that we consume.
-Governments, through various programs, schemes and water resource policies have sought to regulate and minimize the pollution and contamination in water.
+Almost every byproduct of our civilisation is influencing and polluting the water that we consume.
+Governments, through various programs, schemes and water resource policies have sought to regulate and minimise the pollution and contamination in water.
 From 1990 to 2006, there was an increase in the population of 1.6 billion people, who had access to safe and clean drinking water.
-But, despite these great steps to clean water, most of the industries find one or the other way to dump their toxic wastes in the sea.
+But, despite these great steps to clean water, most of the industries find one or the other way to dump their toxic wastes into the sea.

 The main sources of water pollution are mentioned below:

 - Discharge of untreated raw sewage from households and factories

 - Agricultural runoffs that are dumped into rivers, streams and groundwater sources